buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcSolarDeviceTypeEnum.md

 # IfcSolarDeviceTypeEnum

-The _IfcSolarDeviceTypeEnum_ defines different types of solar devices.
+The _IfcSolarDeviceTypeEnum_ defines different types of solar devices.<!-- end of definition -->

 > HISTORY  New type in IFC4.